Invoca/developer-docs/source/api_documentation/network_integration/advertisers/index.rst

   }

-Custom data Dictionary
+Custom Data Dictionary
 ''''''''''''''''''''''''
-The Custom data Dictionary is a list of all of the fields that can be applied to the advertiser.
+The Custom Data Dictionary is a list of all of the fields that can be applied to the advertiser.
 The dictionary is configured by an Invoca representative, and will be returned in each response when viewing or updating an advertiser under the field name ``custom_data_dictionary``.
 The dictionary is read only and will be ignored in any create or update requests.